-Recently, we’ve received a whole lot of questions about what physical therapist assistants (PTAs) and occupational therapy assistants (OTAs) can and cannot do in practice—likely because many practice owners are re-evaluating staff roles and clinic operations in preparation of the upcoming reimbursement reductions for assistant-provided services, which will affect payments from Medicare and some other commercial payers in 2022.
-(Keep in mind, though, that providers need to begin affixing specific modifiers to applicable assistant-provided services on January 1, 2020).
+Recently, we’ve received a whole lot of questions about what physical therapist assistants (PTAs) and occupational therapy assistants (OTAs) can and cannot do in practice—likely because many practice owners are re-evaluating staff roles and clinic operations in preparation of the Medicare reimbursement reduction for assistant-provided services, which takes effect in 2022.
+(Keep in mind, though, that providers need to begin affixing specific modifiers to assistant-provided services on January 1, 2020).
 For an example of how to streamline your operations to soften the blow of this cut, check out this EIM post by WebPT Co-Founder and Chief Clinical Officer Heidi Jannenga.
 For answers to your most pressing questions about what PTAs and OTAs can and cannot do in practice, read on.

 But first, a quick disclaimer: The information in this blog post is for educational and informational purposes only.
 The delivery of physical therapy and occupational therapy is governed by state law and payer requirements.
 Thus, we strongly recommend that you review your state practice act and payer contracts as well as seek the help of a qualified attorney before establishing practice policies.
 This should in no way be construed as legal advice.